 Cops who confronted LSU football player return to regular duty, appear to be cleared; Video may be released soon

-But, Baton Rouge Police said the case technically remains open and have refused to release body camera footage related to the incident.
+The Baton Rouge Police Department said the case technically remains open and still hasn't released body camera footage related to the incident.

+"If the public was at risk, the officers would not have been put back on the road," L'Jean McKneely, Baton Rouge Police spokesman said.

 Last week, those officers returned back to work full time when the investigation wrapped up but were on a light-duty assignment which kept them off the streets while the investigation continued, which recently occurred.